 In this article, I will be sharing our daily itinerary and experiences; this guide that will equip you with need-to-know information for a safe and enjoyable motorbike journey on the Ha-Giang loop.

-The next few sections will provide you with everything you need to know about motorbiking the Ha Giang loop.
+The next few sections will provide you with everything you need to know about motorbiking in Vietnam on the Ha Giang loop route.
 Keep these three very important considerations in mind:

 - Enough clothes for 3-5 days, bearing in mind you will get very dirty along the drive

-- Closed-toe shoes such as trainers or boots
+- Good-quality closed-toes travel shoes such as trainers or boots

 - Waterproof jacket and backpack cover